Phantom-fs/Java-Programming-and-Software-Engineering-Fundamentals/(2) Java Programming: Solving Problems with Software/Week 2/Programs/FindingGeneAndIO/README.md

 - - - -

-Complete program of week 2, with all the concepts ranging from finding gene with muilple codon (TAA, TGA, TAG), as well as finding muliple genome in the DNA
+Complete program of week 2, with all the concepts ranging from finding gene with muilple codon (TAA, TGA, TAG), as well as finding multiple genome in the DNA

 - - - -